40ants/cl-hamcrest/README.rst

 Roadmap
 =======

+* Logical matchers:
+  - ``all-of`` – rename ``has-all``.
+  - ``any-of`` – Matches if any of the given matchers evaluate to True.
+  - ``is-not`` – Inverts the given matcher to its logical negation (think if we need it, and how to show the results, here are results how it works `in PyHamcrest <https://gist.github.com/svetlyak40wt/fbe480384e9e3f75b10523aa0b4fb6ce>`_ – it just sees that matcher returned True and raises Assertion error with full object's content and matcher's description with prepended 'not' particle).
+* Object matchers:
+  - Add ``hasnt-some-keys`` matchers, corresponding to ``has-some-entries``.
+* Sequence matchers:
+  - ``is-in`` – Matches if evaluated object is present in a given sequence.
+  - ``has-items`` – Matches if all of the given matchers are satisfied by any elements of the sequence.
+  - ``only-contains`` – Matches if each element of sequence satisfies any of the given matchers.
+* Other features:
-* Use uniq CommonLisp feature to restart signaled conditions to collect all problems with data when there are few problems with keys.
+  - Use uniq CommonLisp feature to restart signaled conditions to collect all problems with data when there are few problems with keys.
-* Add ``hasnt-some-keys`` matchers, corresponding to ``has-some-entries``.

 .. _Hamcrest: http://hamcrest.org
 .. _Optima: http://quickdocs.org/optima/